andrewrgarcia/andrewrgarcia/README.md

 I also have experience working carefully with a wide variety of chemicals and on different lab environments and processes.

 - 🔭 I’m currently working on my Ph.D. dissertation
-- 💬 Ask me about crystal growth, MOFs, three-dimensional stuff, multi-dimensional arrays ('tensors'), machine- and deep-learning, anisotropy, entropy, lattices
+- 💬 Ask me about crystal growth, three-dimensional stuff, multi-dimensional arrays ('tensors'), machine- and deep-learning, anisotropy, entropy, lattices
 - 📫 How to reach me: email (on my website)